perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 POINT 3 (extension to suggested reads) C1
 ->

 4F.
 Analysing program traces has seen success in the areas of identifying methods which contribute to an overall's program execution time \textit{Shah \& Guyer} and detecting software vulnerabilities in \textit{Huang et al.}.
-Although the term traces is not explicitly used in the study presented by \textit{Pascanu et al.}, the approach of classifying malware based on the executed instructions and predicting the next API calls, is implicitly also analysing a program trace.
+Although the term traces is not explicitly used in the study presented by \textit{Pascanu et al.}, the approach of classifying malware based on the executed instructions and predicting the next API calls, is implicitly also analysing a program trace.... (rephrased afterwards)

-(26 greens + 4 blues) 30/140
+(28 greens + 4 blues) 32/140